 Curved Thinning Shears

-These hair thinning shears have a curved blade that is ideal for trimming the fur on the dog’s legs and body.
+This type of thinning scissor has a curved blade that is ideal for trimming the fur on the dog’s legs and body.
 The curved blade helps to create a natural-looking trim.

 Tapered Thinning Scissors

-These thinning shears have a tapered blade that is ideal for blending and texturizing the dog’s coat.
+This type is ideal for blending and texturizing the dog’s coat as it has tapered blade.
 They are commonly used to create a natural-looking trim, especially on longer coats.

 How to use Thinning Dog Grooming Shears?

-Using thinning shears in dog grooming requires some practice and technique.
-Here is a step-by-step guide on how to use these dog grooming hair-thinning scissors and how thinning shears work.
+Using thinning scissors in dog grooming require some practice and technique.
+Here is a step-by-step guide on how to use these dog grooming hair-thinning scissors and how they work.

-• Begin by brushing out your dog’s coat to eliminate any mats or tangles.
-It’s vital to start with a clean and dry coat.
+- Begin by brushing out your dog’s coat to eliminate any mats or tangles.
+It’s important to start with a clean and dry coat.

-• Hold the thinning shears at a 45-degree angle to the dog’s coat and start at the base of the fur.
-Take small sections of hair and lightly snip the hair with the thinning shears, working from the base to the ends.
+- Hold the thinning shears at a 45-degree angle to the dog’s coat and start at the base of the fur.
+Take small sections of hair and lightly snip with the shears, working from the base to the ends.
 Avoid cutting in a straight line, as this can create a blunt edge.
 Instead, use a zigzag motion to create a more natural-looking blend.

 Related: How to use Thinning Shears on Thick Hair